 Photo: UN Photo/Andrea Brizzi

 The collection includes a complete collection of UN documents in print, covering the period 1946-1992, as well as access to electronic and print resources for more recent documents.
-Older publications in print from the International Labor Organization (ILO) are also represented in the library.
+Older publications in print from the International Labour Organization (ILO) are also represented in the library.
 Other UN publications are included in the library holdings and can be searched in the Library's search tool.

 DagDok, a guide to United Nations

-The UN is made up of six main organs and a number of subsidiary bodies and independent specialized agencies.
+The UN is made up of six main organs and a number of subsidiary bodies and independent specialised agencies.
 Together they comprise the UN system.
 The UN has 193 member countries and publishes all documents in six languages: English, French, Russian, Spanish, Chinese and Arabic.
 Within the UN system, it is estimated that about 100 000 documents are produced each year.

 To find all these documents you need a guide the UN documentation, DagDok.
-DagDok also offers an overview of the structure and organization of the UN system.
+DagDok also offers an overview of the structure and organisation of the UN system.

 More information on and resources to UN documents

 DagDok.
-The Dag Hammarskjöld and Law library's guide to UN documents and reports, full- text materials on the UN websites, background information about the work and activities of the UN, in-depth information retrieval via indexes, specialized databases and subject gateways, as well as titles in the collection of the library.
+The Dag Hammarskjöld and Law library's guide to UN documents and reports, full- text materials on the UN websites, background information about the work and activities of the UN, in-depth information retrieval via indexes, specialised databases and subject gateways, as well as titles in the collection of the library.

 Stiftelsen Dag Hammarskjöldbiblioteket (In Swedish).
 Learn more about the library, its history and activities.